yuhsak/jsondb/README.md

 GET https://jsondb.app/db-c07f2fd8fe73045a/items?query={"category":{"$in":["game","entertainment"]}}
 ```

-Filter documents which has "categories" to be included all of ["game", "entertainment"]
+Filter documents which has an array field "categories" including all of ["game", "entertainment"]

 ```
 GET https://jsondb.app/db-c07f2fd8fe73045a/items?query={"categories":{"$all":["game","entertainment"]}}